ibtsamilahi09/Portfolio/_posts/2017-10-11-DevSpotlight.md

 ![Dev Spotlight Header]({{ site.url | absolute_path}}/Portfolio/assets/images/jimname.png)
-_Oversized names as each profile's header section create a sharp, exclusive magazine feel._

 #### Outcome: The Dev Spotlight Series is an avant garde take on design, with progressive enhancement for maximum UX/UI.
 These developers now have a home that is hip, interactive, and 100% responsive.  ####